Plutonomicon/plutarch-plutus/README.md

 nix run github:Plutonomicon/plutarch/<COMMIT-GOES-HERE>#benchmark
 ```

+Note that you can also view these benchmarks on a per-commit basis by looking at Hercules CI logs.
+Go to the Hercules CI job run for a given commit, and navigate to the `nixCi.checks.x86_64-linux.benchmark` page in the Attributes table, and then click on the "Log" header to view its output.

 Eventually we will have PR integration for running benchmarks.

 # Contributing
 Contributions are more than welcome!
 Alongside the [User guide](#usage) above, you may also find the [Developers' guide](./docs/DEVGUIDE.md) useful for understanding the codebase.